Azure/aksArc/eval/steps/1_AKSHCI_Azure.md

 ### Deployment detail ###
 As part of the deployment, the following steps will be **automated for you**:

-1. A Windows Server 2019 Datacenter VM will be deployed in Azure
+1. A Windows Server 2019 or 2022 Datacenter VM will be deployed in Azure
 2. 8 x 32GiB (by default) Azure Managed Disks will be attached and provisioned with a Simple Storage Space for optimal nested VM performance
 3. The Hyper-V role and management tools, including Failover Clustering tools will be installed and configured
 4. An Internal vSwitch will be created and NAT configured to enable outbound networking